wmmxk/Discovery-Design-and-Structural-Characterization-of-Alkane-Producing-Enzymes-across-the-Ferritin-l/README.md

-# Discovery-of-Widespread-Aldehyde-Deformylating-Oxygenase-activity-within-the-Ferritin-Superfamily
+# Genomic Mining of Aldehyde Deformylating Oxygenases DefinesStructural Features that Enable Engineering of Function
-Supplementary files for the paper "Discovery of Widespread Aldehyde Deformylating Oxygenase activity within the Ferritin Superfamily"
+Supplementary files for the paper "Genomic Mining of Aldehyde Deformylating Oxygenases Defines Structural Features that Enable Engineering of Function"